Men's mental health checklist

 In most situations, if you ignore a mental health problem it will get worse if it is not appropriately treated.
 The most common mental health issues to look out for are anxiety, stress and depression.
 Anxiety in men may present itself differently than in a woman, so it's important to know the signs and symptoms.
 The same goes for depression.
 Sometimes depression and anxiety can resolve spontaneously, but for many people, they become long-term or recurrent.
 Ignoring an episode may mean that you continue to carry it like a heavy weight.

 People have described living with depression as like walking through wet cement - everything seems an effort.
 You can keep going but life is a bigger struggle than it needs to be.
-Ultimately, if depression deteriorates then men can get lost in their illness and suicide becomes a significant risk.
+Ultimately, if depression deteriorates, men can get lost in their illness and suicide becomes a significant risk.
 Seeking help for depression is incredibly important so that the condition can be managed.
 Men with depression need just as much support as anyone else.

 Self awareness and self reflection are the key...thinking about how you feel and why you might feel that way.

 Where to go if you’d like to talk about your mental health: speak with your GP or get in touch with men’s health charity, Campaign Against Living Miserably (CALM), or for private mental health treatment, speak with our dedicated enquiries team on: 0845 277 4679.

 Stigma and men’s mental health